odyssey-geospatial/geo-encodings/README.md

  0.03496679 0.04269944 0.03828613 0.02591118 0.01429364 0.00691243]
 ```

-You have just defined a 25-element vector that encodes the Point location
+We just defined a 25-element vector that encodes the Point location
-(x = 23, y = 37) within a square domain (lower left = (0, 0), upper right = (100, 100)).
+(x = 23, y = 37) within a square domain (lower left = (0, 0),
+upper right = (100, 100)).

 So why bother encoding a coordinate pair as a 25-element vector?

-- The vector can be fed to most machine learning models; `POINT(23, 37)` can not.
+Mostly because the vector can be fed to most machine learning models,
+where the string `"POINT(23, 37)"` typically can not.
-- The exact same operation works for all other types of geometries: LineString, Polygon, MultiPoint, MultiLineString, and MultiPolygon.
+And importantly, the exact same operation works for all other types of geometries:
+LineString, Polygon, MultiPoint, MultiLineString, and MultiPolygon.
-- In other words, *any* geometric object in a given domain can be represented using a consistent format -- a vector of a given size.
+In other words, *any* geometric object in a given domain can be represented
+using a consistent format -- a vector of a given size.

 That is, this lets you feed shapes to machine learning models.